bstabler/EMXtoOMX/README.md

 Read and write OMX matrices from/to the EMME databank

-Can export mfs, mos, and mds, but only one type at a time
+Can export mfs, mos, and mds, but only one type at a time Uses the active databank in the project or else the first databank

 Arguments: emme_project scenario omx_file_name -i|e mat1 mat2 matN